| Articles ARCHITECTURE IN CYBERSPACE ORCYBERSPACE IN ARCHITECTURE?

 them later, do a virtual walk through of a house or a museum or even play mah-jong with

+people from around the world who is 'connected'.
 The amazing thing is not the computer program but the ability to network with anyone

 from anywhere around the world.
 Users communicate as they would with any telecommunication